 - Firstly, the document is certified by a notary public, normally the district court (click here, NOTARIUS PUBLICUS).

 - It is then legalised by the Norwegian Ministry of Foreign Affairs (click here, Legalisation/Legaliseringer).

 - Lastly, the document is legalised by the Royal Thai Embassy so it can be used in Thailand.

-- A foreign applicant or representative MUST bring his/her valid passport together with a copy of his/her passport along with an application.
+- A foreign applicant or representative must bring his/her valid COPY OF PASSPORT along with an application.

 - A request form, download here A request form for legalisation.

-Fee: 120NOK (Cash only, please bring the exact amount) per one verification/stamp.
+Fee: 150NOK (Cash only, please bring the exact amount) per one verification/stamp.